-AUTHOR: DELENA CAAGBAY, BOUNCEREHAB WOMEN’S HEALTH PHYSIOTHERAPIST & MATTHEW CRAIG SNR PHYSIOTHERAPIST AT BOUNCEREHAB
+AUTHOR: DELENA CAAGBAY, BOUNCEREHAB WOMEN’S HEALTH PHYSIOTHERAPIST & MATTHEW CRAIG PRINCIPAL PHYSIOTHERAPIST AT BOUNCEREHAB

 Most women who have had a baby have heard about Kegel’s or pelvic floor muscle (PFM) exercises.
 Arnold Kegel first described ‘Kegel’ exercises in 1948 as a way of restoring function to the pelvic floor muscles after child birth (Kegel, 1948).
 While we may have heard of these elusive exercises it is difficult to know if you’re doing them the right way.

 A recent study found that 1 out of 6 women incorrectly performed a PFM contraction with verbal instruction (Henderson et al., 2013).

 Don’t feel bad if you’re having a hard time getting it right because performing PFM exercises correctly is actually quite tricky.
 Not only is it important to accurately contract the PFMs but to also know how to fully relax them is problematic in many cases.

 The PFMs sit in the base of the pelvis like a hammock.
 The muscles go from the pubic bone to the tailbone (front and back) and from both ‘sit-bones’ (side-to-side) (Bo et al., 2015).
 They are a group of muscles and soft tissue that work together to support the pelvic organs.
 These muscles give us voluntary control over the bladder and bowel so that we can decide when to empty them.
 When these muscles are weak, the closing pressure around the urethra and anus decreases leading to accidental flatulence and urinary/faecal incontinence.